ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 #### Submit raw reads

 * ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html" target="_blank">Submit raw reads programmatically</a>.
-* As when submitting raw reads interactively, data files needs to be transferred to ENA upload area.
-There are multiple ways of doing this, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
-For more information regarding using Aspera, please see our topic page on [Data transfer](/topics/data-transfer).
 * 2 metadata .xml files are needed in order to submit raw reads, one for the experiments and one for the runs.
 * Create [Alectoris-graeca-experiments.xml](/files/ena_tutorial/Alectoris-graeca-experiments.xml) and [Alectoris-graeca-runs.xml](/files/ena_tutorial/Alectoris-graeca-runs.xml)
 * A note on `alias`.
 We have created aliases for both studies and samples, which is not necessary if one submit each metadata object separately, because then `refname=""` can be replaced by `accession=""` and the accessions received in previous steps can be added.
 However, when it comes to submission of raw reads, we will submit both objects at the same time and thus we don't yet know what the experiment accessions will be.
 For the experiments aliases, we will use a combination of the sample alias and the library name, and the run aliases are named with the experiment alias and the respective file type as an addition at the end.